 - Emotional distress

 It’s important to remember that Texas is a modified comparative negligence state.
-This means that you can only recover compensation for your injuries if you were not more than 50% at-fault for the accident.
-If you are less than half responsible for the crash, you can still recover damages, but they will be reduced based on your share of liability.
+This means that you can only recover compensation for your injuries if you were not mostly at fault for the accident.
+So, if you are less than 51% responsible for the crash, you can still recover damages, but they will be reduced based on your share of liability.

-Statute of Limitations to File a Broken Bone Injury Claim in Texas
+How Long Do I Have to File a Broken Bone Injury Claim in Texas?

 Broken bone injury claims fall under personal injury law in Texas.
 There is a strict two-year statute of limitations to file your personal injury claim or you lose your right to recover compensation from the at-fault party.

-Do not assume that you can delay pursuing your claim, however.
-Two years may be a long time, but it’s also plenty of time for valuable evidence to be lost.
-Delays in investigating your case and gathering evidence can make it difficult to prove how your accident happened, who is at fault, and the extent of your damages.
+Two years may be a long time, but delays in investigating your case and gathering evidence can make it difficult to prove how your accident happened, who is at fault, and the extent of your damages.

 Jason Stephens understands just how serious and painful a fracture can be, even if the insurance company wants to downplay your injuries.
 He strives to level the playing field with the insurance company while fighting for the full compensation you deserve.

 Have you suffered a fracture in an accident caused by someone else’s negligence?
-Contact Stephens Law Firm, PLLC today to schedule your free case review with a Fort Worth broken bones lawyer.
+Contact Stephens Law Firm, PLLC or call (817) 420-7000 today to schedule your free case review with a Fort Worth personal injury lawyer.
 You pay nothing unless Jason Stephens recovers compensation for you.